orbeon/orbeon-forms-doc/xforms/xpath/extension-xml.md

 ## xf:element() / xxf:element()

-_NOTE: Rhis function is also allowed in the XForms namespace, as it is being standardized in XForms 2.0.
+_NOTE: This function is also allowed in the XForms namespace, as it is being standardized in XForms 2.0.
 Prior to this date, it must be in the Orbeon `xxf` extension namespace._

 ```ruby
 xf:element(